gahan-corporation/wyatt/docs/webservices/upgrade.rst

 Introduction
 ~~~~~~~~~~~~

-This document describes the API used to upgrade an Odoo database to a
+This document describes the API used to upgrade an Gerp database to a
 higher version.

 It allows a database to be upgraded without ressorting to the html form at